 - Collection by a named person (they will need to bring identification with them)

-- To scatter the ashes on our lawns in our Gardens of Remembrance
+- To inter the ashes on our lawns in our Gardens of Remembrance

-After the cremation the ashes are placed in a bag within a plastic urn.
+After the cremation the ashes are placed in a sealed plastic bag within a bio-degradable cardboard box.

-There is a label on the inside and outside of the urn with the deceased’s name and the cremation number.
+There is a label on the inside and outside of the box with the deceased’s name and the cremation number.

-You may also have a favourite container which you would like the ashes to be put in.
+You may choose another container which you would like the ashes to be put in.
 We have a display cabinet in the reception area with a selection of options.
 They include jewellery, ashes into glass, keepsakes urns, caskets, metal urns, scatter tubes.
 Some families wish to split the ashes, which we can also do for you.

-Ashes can be scattered in our Gardens of Remembrance.
+Ashes can be interred in our Gardens of Remembrance.

 Please be mindful that we do not allow personalised planting or memorialisation in the gardens.
 If this is what you would prefer to do, you may wish to consider purchasing a private plot in your local cemetery.